 Here we go again: one year over, and another one has just begun!
 If you feel like you have over-indulged slightly over the festive period, you’re not alone!
-As 2019 begins there will be millions of people around the world taking on their very own resolutions to try and better themselves in some way or another.
+As the new year begins there will be millions of people around the world taking on their very own resolutions to try and better themselves in some way or another.

 Whether you have a stoma or not, we’ve picked out some resolutions that you can try for yourself without having to make any huge changes to your lifestyle.

 Drink more water and stay well hydrated

 Having a stoma can put you a higher risk of dehydration than others.
 This can lead to a number of issues including headaches, tiredness and having difficulty concentrating.
 Most health authorities recommend that you try and drink around 2 litres of water every day to stay in top form.

 If you have an ileostomy, this is doubly important.
 The large bowel absorbs water and salt – those with an ileostomy will know that this is obviously no longer in use.